Melissa Gorga Reveals What's In Her Beach Bag - E! Online

 "I'm loving all the Fendi styles right now.
 Fendi gives me choices for every occasion."

-Palmer's Cocoa Butter Formula Swivel Stick
+Palmer's Cocoa Butter Formula Swivel Stick (Pack of 3)

 "The cocoa butter keeps my lips hydrated throughout the day and my husband Joe Gorga loves it as well."